aws/aws-iot-device-sdk-embedded-C/README.md

 1. For TLS communication with Mosquitto broker, server and CA credentials need to be created.
 Use OpenSSL commands to generate the credentials for the Mosquitto server.

-Generating CA key and certificate.
+Generate CA key and certificate.
 Provide the Subject field information as appropriate.
 ```shell
 openssl req -x509 -nodes -sha256 -days 365 -newkey rsa:2048 -keyout ca.key -out ca.crt
 ```

-Generating server key and certificate by getting it signed by the CA cert.
+Generate server key and certificate by getting it signed by the CA cert.
 ```shell

 openssl req -nodes -sha256 -new -keyout server.key -out server.csr

 openssl x509 -req -sha256 -in server.csr -CA ca.crt -CAkey ca.key -CAcreateserial -out server.crt -days 365

 ```

-1. Create a mosquitto.conf file to use port 8883 (for TLS communication) and providing path to the generated credentials.
+2. Create a mosquitto.conf file to use port 8883 (for TLS communication) and providing path to the generated credentials.

 ```
 port 8883